 New German Cooking

-You’ll find easy to follow recipes for Griebenschmaltz, Spiesbraten, Pretzels, Potato Sauerkraut Gratin and more.
-This is a wonderful cookbook for anyone who wants to have their German food the way it is today.
+You’ll find easy-to-follow recipes for Griebenschmaltz, Spiesbraten, Pretzels, Potato Sauerkraut Gratin, and more.
+This is an excellent cookbook for anyone who wants to have their German food the way it is today.

 If you are in Philadelphia, you can visit the Nolen’s restaurant, Brauhaus Schmitz.